rmusick2000/wildRydeSAM/README.md

 https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/

 This project contains working AWS SAM templates for the Wild Rydes SAM tutorial above.
-The YAML files found here are a SAM template approach to creating the same application from the command line, rather then click-by-click on the aws console.
+The YAML files found here are a SAM template approach to creating the same application from the command line, rather then click-by-click on the AWS console.

 ## Files: